aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

     ```
     ![Configure test event](../images/configure-test-event-2.png)
 1. Click **Create**.
-1. On the main function edit screen click **Test** with `TestRequestEvent` selected in the dropdown.
+1. On the main function edit screen, click **Test** with `TestRequestEvent` selected in the dropdown.
 1. Scroll to the top of the page and expand the **Details** section of the **Execution result** section.
 1. Verify that the execution succeeded and that the function result looks like the following:
     ```JSON